Radian (Morituri)

-Radian (Louis Armanetti) is a fictional character, a superhero in the Marvel Universe, member of the Strikeforce: Morituri.
+Radian (Louis Armanetti) is a superhero appearing in American comic books published by Marvel Comics.
+The character is depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Radian (Louis Armanetti) was created by writer Peter B. Gillis and artist Brent Anderson and debuted in Strikeforce: Morituri #1 (December 1986).
 The codename "Radian" was introduced in issue #2.
 Radian remained in the regular cast of the book until his death in Strikeforce: Morituri #15.